solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 Two things to note in the example above:

-1. We’re setting the offset to 13 because we determined previously that the offset for `firstName` in the data layout is 9 and we want to additionally skip the first 4 bytes indicating the length of the string.
+1. We're setting the offset to 13 because we determined previously that the offset for `firstName` in the data layout is 9 and we want to additionally skip the first 4 bytes indicating the length of the string.
-2. We’re using a third-party library
+2. We're using a third-party library
    `bs58`` to perform base-58 encoding on the search term.
 You can install it using `npm install bs58`.

 ## Lab

 Remember that Movie Review app we worked on in the last two lessons?
-We’re going to spice it up a little by paging the review list, ordering the reviews so they aren’t so random, and adding some basic search functionality.
-No worries if you’re just jumping into this lesson without having looked at the previous ones - as long as you have the prerequisite knowledge, you should be able to follow the lab without having worked in this specific project yet.
+We're going to spice it up a little by paging the review list, ordering the reviews so they aren't so random, and adding some basic search functionality.
+No worries if you're just jumping into this lesson without having looked at the previous ones - as long as you have the prerequisite knowledge, you should be able to follow the lab without having worked in this specific project yet.